MaxMedland/My-Excel-Projects/Prediction Tournament/README.md

 The spreadsheet is designed to be user-friendly, allowing the organiser to input actual results as the tournament progresses, which then automatically updates the leaderboard and participant standings.

 *Work in progress...
-Finalising layout, rules, and instructions for use*
+Finalising main file and instructions for use*